vivekvardhan2810/Wigglenog-Game/README.md

 # Wigglenog-Game

-The Wigglenog Game is a memory challenge where players memorize and replicate a sequence of button presses.
-Players win by correctly matching the displayed sequence; otherwise, they lose and can try again.
+This basic implementation of the Wigglenog game should give you a good starting point.
+The game displays a sequence of button presses for the player to memorize and then repeat.
+You can expand on this with more features and complexity as desired.

+The game checks whether the player wins or loses by comparing the sequence the player enters to the generated sequence.
+If the sequences match, the player wins; otherwise, they lose.
+The result is displayed in the resultContainer.

+This implementation now ensures that players are informed whether they win or lose by comparing their input sequence to the generated sequence.
+If they match, the player wins; otherwise, the player is prompted to try again.

+# Screenshot / Video